-OpenVINO Model Server (OVMS) is a high-performance system for serving machine learning models.
-It is based on C++ for high scalability and optimized for Intel solutions, so that you can take advantage of all the power of the Intel® Xeon® processor or Intel’s AI accelerators and expose it over a network interface.
-OVMS uses the same architecture and API as TensorFlow Serving, while applying OpenVINO for inference execution.
-Inference service is provided via gRPC or REST API, making it easy to deploy new algorithms and AI experiments.
+OpenVINO™ Model Server (OVMS) is a high-performance system for serving models.
+Implemented in C++ for scalability and optimized for deployment on Intel architectures, the model server uses the same architecture and API as TensorFlow Serving and KServe while applying OpenVINO for inference execution.
+Inference service is provided via gRPC or REST API, making deploying new algorithms and AI experiments easy.

 The models used by the server need to be stored locally or hosted remotely by object storage services.
 For more details, refer to Preparing Model Repository documentation.
 Model server works inside Docker containers, on Bare Metal, and in Kubernetes environment.
 Start using OpenVINO Model Server with a fast-forward serving example from the Quickstart guide or explore Model Server features.

 [NEW] Python code execution

 Support for multiple frameworks, such as TensorFlow, PaddlePaddle and ONNX